lexik/LexikWorkflowBundle/README.md

                     roles: [ ROLE_USER ]
                     model_status: [ setStatus, Project\Bundle\SuperBundle\Entity\Post::STATUS_DRAFT ]
                     next_states:
                         validate: { type: step, target: validated_by_admin } # you can omit "type: step" as "step" is the default value of the "type" node.
-You can also use "type: process" (soon).
+Soon, you'll be able to use "type: process".

                 validated_by_admin:
                     label: "Post validated"